goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 #### Diffusion Transformer (DiT)

-Remember how earlier we talked about U-Nets being the brain behind image generation?
-Well, there's another architecture that's becoming increasingly popular - the Diffusion Transformer (DiT).
+There's another architecture that's becoming increasingly popular - the Diffusion Transformer (DiT).
 Think of it as giving Dali a different kind of artistic training, one that's more about seeing the whole canvas at once rather than focusing on different parts separately.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/38.webp)